-C. RISK PROFILE
+C. Risk Profile

-The following chapter describes the risk profile of the ARAG Group, which results from the risks inherent in the business strategy and in the business of the equity investments.
+The following chapter describes the risk profile of the ARAG Group, which is influenced by the risks associated with the business strategy and the business itself.
+There are no material risks arising from off-balance-sheet exposures.